 Author & editorial transparency

-- Evidence and citations: For health-related claims, we cite trusted medical sources (for example, dermatology organizations, drug labeling, and medical references).
+- Evidence-conscious sourcing: For health-related claims, we cite reputable medical organizations, established medical references, drug labeling, and other trustworthy sources when appropriate.

-- No personal medical advice: We do not diagnose or prescribe.
-We recommend clinician evaluation for red flags (pain/burning, scarring signs, rapid progression, child scalp infections).
+- No personal medical advice: We do not diagnose, prescribe, or replace clinician evaluation.